TonyLB/maketheworld/lambda/ephemera/cacheAsset/README.ancestry.md

 ---
 ---

-# Ancestry Layer
+# Graph Layer

-The Ancestry layer stores quick-fetch denormalizations for Ancestry and Descent, which maintain the entire DAG of dependency connection, going "backward" from a given node to ancestors that it depends upon, references, and imports, and "forward" from the node to descendants that (in turn) import it.
+The Graph layer stores a (?) directed graph with table items (Asset or Ephemera, respectively) as its nodes.
+This facilitates storing and querying the relationships between items, and (especially) querying on extended paths (a feature reached by looking at another feature which is in turn visible within a room).

+Because the graph is universally directed, each node has two distinct sub-graphs that can be derived from it: An Ancestry graph that is derived by recursively following all links in the direction From-To, and a Descent graph that is derived by recursively following all links in the reverse direction To-From.
 Ancestry information is useful for deriving the entire behavior of an asset (including everything it inherits).

-Descent information is useful for updating and rerendering assets in response to a change in an asset from which they inherit, or for updating computed items that depend upon variable values.
+Descent information is useful for updating and rerendering assets in response to a change in an asset from which they inherit, for updating computed items that depend upon variable values, and for aggregating information for an entire tree of containers.

-Descent is stored for anything that can depend upon another item, or be depended upon in turn:
+Graph relationships are stored for anything that can depend upon another item, or be depended upon in turn:
 - Assets
 - Variables (can only have Descendants)
 - Computed